 Healthcare is inconsistent in Peru, with especially few decent facilities available in rural areas.
-There are public and private healthcare in Peru, but expats usually utilise private healthcare, as public facilities are notoriously inadequate.
+There are public and private healthcare in Peru, but expats usually prefer to make use of private healthcare, as public facilities are notoriously inadequate.

 Public healthcare in Peru

 Public healthcare in Peru is generally poor and insufficient, largely due to a serious lack of funding.
 Public hospitals are subject to long waiting times, and those with minor health concerns often have to wait months for an appointment.

 Basic healthcare is seriously lacking in rural areas, with small under-resourced clinics providing very basic services.
-It’s unlikely that staff in these facilities will be able to speak English, and any serious medical emergencies may require evacuation to a city where there are better facilities.
+It’s unlikely that staff in these facilities will be able to speak English, and any serious medical emergencies may require evacuation to a city with better facilities.

 Private healthcare in Peru

 Private healthcare facilities are available in Peru, particularly in Lima and Cusco.
 Private health facilities are generally better staffed and equipped than public facilities and are the preferred option for expats living in Peru.
 It’s important for expats to ensure that they have some form of private health insurance.
 If moving to Peru as part of a corporate relocation package, this should be considered when negotiating a contract.

 Private healthcare in Peru is generally quite affordable, but doctors will often expect cash payment upfront, regardless of a patient’s medical aid.
 So when visiting a doctor, it’s important to confirm this ahead of time.